Dodge Dart: Spain

 From 1965 to 1970 a Spanish version of the Dodge Dart based on the original from the United States was manufactured in the Barreiros Villaverde factory in Madrid.
+In 1969, the Barreiros-made Dart was facelifted with a different front fascia; using the same headlights from Dodge C-38 trucks.

 In March 1971 a new version, using the same 111 in (2,819 mm) wheelbase but with different sheet metal, the Dodge 3700 was produced until 1977 when the Spanish automotive taxation system was changed.
-The 3700 actually received the sheet metal from the Argentinian Dart, with certain modifications for the Spanish market.
+The 3700 actually received the sheet metal from the Argentinian Dodge Polara, with certain modifications for the Spanish market.
 The rear wheel openings were larger and round, the grille and all lights were different, as was the instrumentation.
 The 3700 also came as standard with front disc brakes and power steering.
 A total of 17,589 units were manufactured of the earlier range (1965 to 1970) in Spain, they were produced as a SKD due to the protectionist Spanish regulations of those years.
 9,959 Dodge 3700s were built until 1977, although the last new 3700 was only first registered in 1980.